l0g1c-80m8/data-mining-assignments/homework-assignment-0/README.md

 The purpose of this homework is to get familiar with Vocareum Lab infrastructure and the environment to be used to run the project submission on.

-### To run the programs on Vocareum terminal the following steps are needed:
+### To run the python programs on Vocareum terminal the following steps are needed:

 1. Set Java version to 1.8 using: ```export JAVA_HOME=/usr/lib/jvm/java-1.8.0-openjdk-amd64```
 2. Then add the path to the environment variables: ```export PATH=$JAVA_HOME/bin:$PATH```